jeevithasuresh12/Sales-Dashboard-Overview/README.md

 - Visualizations of sales revenue, profit margins, and other relevant metrics.
 - Year-over-year comparison for each KPI.
 - Drill-down capabilities to analyze data at different levels of granularity.
-- Filters for selecting specific regions, or product categories.
+- Filters for selecting specific regions, or metrics.

 ## Data Source